theleagueof/league-spartan/README.md

 It’s worth noting that you don’t need to use the variable version to get all 8 styles.
 The static OTF and TTF files (in their respective folders) will work and are simply named *League Spartan*.

-There are 2 options to build the font.
-Either you let the github action doing it, either you do it with gftools builder.

-A. If you modify the sources (glyphs files in sources directory), it will trigger an "action" which will build the fonts and run Fontbakery (QA tool).
-If Fontbakery shows no fail (ie. passed and is green), then you can download a package containing the fonts.
-You will find the last action in the [Actions tab](https://github.com/Omnibus-Type/Texturina/actions), please click on the title of this action (which should be the title of the last commit), and you will find a zip file in the "artifact" section.

 Build the font
 --------------

-B. Otherwise you can build the font locally, after cloning this repo.
+You can build the font locally, after cloning this repo.

 1. At the root of your local clone (cd path/to/local/clone), create a virtual environment: python3 -m venv env